 Cognitive Behavioural Therapy (CBT) is a form of therapy and one of the most commonly used methods for treating various mental health issues.
-CBT addresses negative patterns in the way we think and helps overcome dysfunctional thoughts, behaviour and emotions.
+CBT addresses negative patterns in the way we think and helps overcome dysfunctional thoughts, behaviour, and emotions.
 Cognitive Behavioral Therapy is a short to medium-term psychological treatment.

 How does Cognitive Behavioral Therapy work?

 In CBT you learn to identify and challenge the thoughts, attitudes, core beliefs related to your issue.
 CBT is a holistic and pragmatic approach and will support you in understanding also your emotional life and behaviours.
-The therapist will work with you on setting realistic and measurable goals and will enhance you with a set of copying strategies.
+The therapist will work with you on setting realistic and measurable goals and will enhance you with a set of coping strategies.

-The course usually lasts between 6 weeks to 3 months, and depends on the type of the problem you have.
-Therapist will discuss with you what issues you want to deal with in the short, medium and long term.
+The course usually lasts between 6 weeks to 3 months and depends on the type of problem you have.
+The therapist will discuss with you what issues you want to deal with in the short, medium, and long term.
 Normally you will have a 50-minute session once a week.
 Your therapist will give you some useful exercises and suggest coping strategies for you to try between the sessions.
 You will then discuss how you got on during the week in your next session.

 How effective is Cognitive Behavioral Therapy?

-CBT is recommended as an evidence-based treatment for efficacy with: anxiety, depression, panic, phobias, obsessive compulsive disorder and other difficulties.
+CBT is recommended as an evidence-based treatment for efficacy with anxiety, depression, panic, phobias, obsessive-compulsive disorder, and other difficulties.
 CBT is the most effective psychological treatment for mild to severe depression and can be as effective as antidepressants for many types of depression.
 Read more here.

 What conditions can Cognitive Behavioral Therapy treat?

-CBT is an effective treatment for many psychological conditions, including: mood disorders such as depression and bipolar disorder; anxiety disorders including phobias, panic disorder, social phobia, anxiety disorder, obsessive-compulsive disorder and post-traumatic stress disorder; body disorder; substance use disorders (i.e., smoking, alcohol and other drugs).
-It can be effective to reduce and manage symptoms of psychosis when in used in conjunction with drug treatments.
+CBT is an effective treatment for many psychological conditions, including mood disorders such as depression and bipolar disorder; anxiety disorders including phobias, panic disorder, social phobia, anxiety disorder, obsessive-compulsive disorder, and post-traumatic stress disorder; body disorder; substance use disorders (i.e., smoking, alcohol and other drugs).
+It can be effective to reduce and manage symptoms of psychosis when used in conjunction with drug treatments.
 It can also be effective with sexual and relationship problems; insomnia; chronic fatigue syndrome; chronic (persistent) pain and long-standing interpersonal problems.